DaDa art movement: history, meaning, definitions & artists ideas of Dadaism

 - For Dada, nearly all art is just too much pretence, even if it is often pretence with finesse,- but worse still – it is hypocritical.
 That is why Dada has nothing against being outright bombastic.
 Huelsenbeck states in the Dada Almanac the ‘Dada values calling a table a table and a plum a plum’.

-- However, not all Dadaists valued this cacophony of nonsense and eccentric chaos to the same extent.
-For instance Kurt Schwitters writes in Merz 1: ‘Out of love for our style we put all our strength into the Dada movement’ (Because Dada exposes our lack of style.)
+– However, not all Dadaists valued this cacophony of nonsense and eccentric chaos to the same extent.
+For instance Kurt Schwitters (German not-political Dada artist, famous for his glue collages, fh) writes in Merz 1: ‘Out of love for our style we put all our strength into the Dada movement’ (Because Dada exposes our lack of style.)

 - Dada was first able to express itself completely in collages.
 It is often very difficult to decide if a Dada work is ‘abstract’, being without a subject, or ‘concrete’, with a realistic image.
 If a Dadaist attaches a bicycle wheel to his work it does not represent a bicycle wheel, it is a bicycle wheel!
 However, it is not in any way about the bicycle wheel in itself.
 Quite the opposite; in the artwork it is only an element in the interchange between the various elements.